Do you have questions about Stakenet? Most common questions are covered below. Please contact [email protected] if your question is not answered.

 How profitable is staking?
 And running a Masternode?

-Profitability varies constantly, you will be able to check it soon in our calculator.
-Currently it is around 18% annually both for Masternodes and Stakers.
-While staking you can freely move your XSN, but running a Masternode with a locked collateral will have certain benefits. such as earning the fees from the dApps powered by them, like Stakenet dx (our Lightning DEX), having voting permissions, et cetera...
+Profitability varies constantly, although at this moment it is around 12% annually both for Masternodes and Stakers for block rewards.
+While staking you can freely move your XSN, but running a Masternode with a locked collateral have certain benefits. such as earning the fees from the dApps powered by them, like Stakenet DEX (our Lightning DEX), having voting permissions, et cetera... thus increasing the ROI dramatically.

 XSN Masternodes receive 45% of the block rewards for providing network services.
 Stakers, whether that be from TPoS or regular PoS, also receive 45% of the block rewards for running their nodes and securing the network.
 The remaining 10% is sent to the Stakenet treasury.